 What do a plush elephant pillow, a plastic hammer, and a slingshot-like device that shoots out balls of slime have in common?
 They all appeared, last holiday season, on a list of the year’s most dangerous toys compiled by the Boston-based group World Against Toys Causing Harm (WATCH).

 The number of injuries associated with toys is alarmingly high.
-In a recent year, more than 254,000 injuries related to toys were treated in U.S. hospital emergency rooms.
+In recent years, more than 254,000 injuries related to toys were treated in U.S. hospital emergency rooms.

 Toy Safety Tips for Smart Holiday Shopping